Poland's ruling PiS party wins most votes | DW | 13.10.2019

-Poland's ruling Law and Justice party is set to be victorious in the parliamentary elections, exit polls say.
-The main opposition parties were still hoping to gain enough support to form a coalition government together.
+Poland's ruling Law and Justice party is set to be victorious in the parliamentary election, according to exit polls.
+The main opposition parties were still hoping to gain enough support to form a coalition government.

-Exit polls are indicating that Poland's conservative ruling party Law and Justice party (PiS) will win the most votes in the country's parliamentary elections.
+Exit polls have indicated that Poland's conservative ruling Law and Justice party (PiS) has won the most votes in the country's parliamentary election.

-Other parties that seemed likely to surpass a 5% threshold to get into parliament are a left-wing alliance, which had 11.9% in the poll; the conservative agrarian Polish People's Party had 9.6%; and the far-right Confederation got 6.4%.
+Other parties expected to surpass a 5% threshold to get into parliament were a left-wing alliance, which had 11.9% in the poll; the conservative agrarian Polish People's Party with 9.6%; and the far-right Confederation with 6.4%.

 If confirmed, the result would mean that PiS can hope for an outright majority of 239 seats in the 460-seat lower house, the Sejm, Poland's main legislative body.